-- It’s not all about the cookie recipes our family has passed down for generations.
+- It’s not all about the cookie recipes our families pass down for generations.

-- It’s not even winter’s glistening frost lit by the sun which casts long shadows across the yard.
+- It’s not even winter’s glistening frost lit by the sun casting long shadows across the yard.
 It does make it feel, oh so, Christmas-y!

 So what is it all about?

-- It’s ALL about the Son – the Son Who cast His shadow across history and all of creation so many years ago in a manger!
+- It’s ALL about the Son – God’s Son who cast His shadow across history and all of creation so many years ago in a manger!

 - It’s all about the Baby who made shepherds pause in wonder and angels sing praise and glory.

-- The Child who made wise men travel and seek for years.
+- The Child who caused wise men to travel for years to seek this Messiah.

 - And as Tiny Tim said in our favorite Dicken’s story, that Baby-turned-Man “who made the blind to see and the lame to walk”!